markNZed/processism-react-three/storyboard.md

 ### 2.2.2.
 Animation
 A single particle with an irregular oscillating boundary
 ### 2.2.3.
 Narration
-Here, we have a simple visual of an entity.
-Although, in reality, nothing exists entirely on its own, we’ll start with this idea to help us build our understanding.
+Let's begin by focusing on a single entity.
+On the screen, you see a simple shape with an irregular, oscillating boundary.
+This entity could represent anything—a physical object like a particle, an idea, or even a person.
+Notice how its boundary isn't fixed; it's constantly shifting and changing.
+This movement illustrates that the entity is not static but dynamic.

-This entity is shown as a two-dimensional shape, but it could represent anything — a physical object, an idea, or even a person.
-Notice how its boundary isn’t fixed; it’s constantly shifting.
-This shows that the entity isn’t static.
+For example, if we think of this entity as a particle, it's subject to quantum forces that make its position and state uncertain.
+If it's a concept, its meaning might evolve over time as new insights emerge.
+If it represents a person, consider how each of us is continually growing, learning, and experiencing life differently from one moment to the next.

-For example, if this were a particle, it would be affected by quantum forces.
-If it were a concept, its meaning could change over time.
-If it represents a person, they are growing, learning, and aging.
+While we're starting with the idea of an isolated entity to help build our understanding, it's important to recognize that, in reality, nothing exists entirely on its own.
+Every entity is part of a larger network of interactions and relationships.
+In the philosophy of processism, we shift our focus from static entities to the dynamic processes that create and connect them.
+These processes—the ongoing interactions and relationships—are considered the fundamental building blocks of reality.

-In processism, entities like this aren’t considered the most fundamental aspect of reality.
-Instead, we’ll see that the processes generating entities that are more important.
+As we move forward, we'll explore how these processes intertwine to form the systems around us.
+This perspective invites us to see the world not as a collection of separate, unchanging objects but as a dynamic web of interconnected and evolving relationships.

 ## 2.3.
 Scene: Second Entity
 ### 2.3.1.
 Objective